• Features

 Try sender reputation warming to improve deliverability.
 This means starting by sending emails to a small group of people and gradually increasing the number of recipients.

-Finally, make sure that your IP address is not on a blocklist.
+Finally, make sure that your IP address isn’t on a blocklist.
 Tools like MXToolBox or Sender Score can help you check the current status of your IP address on various blocklists.

 How to send an email from WordPress without plugins